will-ockmore/vim-notes/README.md

 ## Configuration

-vim-notes provides a single command, to open the day's notes.
+vim-notes provides a single command, `:Notes`, to open the day's notes.

+Add a mapping in your configuration:

     nnoremap <leader>ne :Notes<CR>